 A referendum resulted in the proclamation of Italy as a Republic on 18 June 1946, and in parallel the Regia Aeronautica was transformed into the Aeronautica Militare (AM) - the title that it holds today.
 The Paris Peace Treaty of 1947 placed severe restrictions on the Italian armed forces, but membership of NATO in 1949 opened the way for modernisation of the AM.
 The American military aid through the Mutual Defence Assistance Programme saw the arrival of P-51 Mustang and P-47 Thunderbolt piston-engined fighters.
 Later in 1952 the best aircraft of the period, F-84G, F-86E(M) and F-84F fighters and C-119 transports came to Italy.
 Not content to see foreign-designed aircraft serving the AMI, the reborn Italian aviation industry began the develop and produce aircraft of its own like the Fiat G91, Aermacchi MB326, Piaggio P166 and the line of Agusta-Bell helicopters.
 The sound-barrier by the AMI was broken with the introduction of the Lockheed F-104G Starfighter, constructed under licence by Fiat.
 The de-cade of the Seventies witnessed the acquisition of the Aeritalia G222 and Lockheed C-130, which renewed the transport fleet, and the Lockheed-Aeritalia F-104S, a fighter-variant of the Starfighter developed specifically to meet the requirements of the Italian de-fence system.

 The drive to improve and expand the aircraft industry led Italy in the programme of the Panavia Tornado and the development and introduction of the AMX, this later with Embraer of Brazil.
 In 1990, following the Iraqi invasion of Kuwait, Italy joined the coalition forces and for the first time in 45 years Italian pilots and aircraft were tasked with military wartime operations.
 Further crises were going to require the intervention of the Italian forces in Somalia, Mozambique, and in the Balkans.
 The conflict in the former Yugoslavia, only a few minutes flying time from the Italian borders, saw a need to improve the future air defence.
-As a stopgap and as replacement for leased Tornado ADV interceptors, the AM have leased lease 30 F-16A Block 15 ADF and four F-16B Block 10 Fighting Falcon.
-The contract will end in 2012.
-The coming years also will see the introduction of 121 EF2000 Typhoons, replacing the withdrawn F-104 Starfighters and the leased F-16 Fighting Falcons.
+As a stopgap and as replacement for leased Tornado ADV interceptors, the AM have leased also 30 F-16A Block 15 ADF and four F-16B Block 10 Fighting Falcon.
+This ‘Peace Ceasar’ program ended in 2012 with the most surviving examples returned to storage at AMARC.